ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 After authentication and key exchange, OpenVPN encrypts payload data, i.e., IP packets or Ethernet frames, and signs the payload using an HMAC function.
-The default cipher is BlowFish and the default message digest algorithm is SHA1, but an application can select an arbitrary cipher, key size, and message digest algorithm for the HMAC.
-OpenVPN peers may also support cipher negotiation (NCP).
-If both hosts allow, they can upgrade the cipher to AES-256-GCM.
+The default cipher is BlowFish {{BlowFish}} and the default message digest algorithm is SHA1, but an application can select an arbitrary cipher, key size, and message digest algorithm for the HMAC.
+OpenVPN peers support cipher negotiation (NCP) since version 2.4, in which case they will upgrade the cipher to AES-256-GCM by default.
-Blocks are padded to an even multiple of block size.

 OpenVPN can run over TCP or UDP.
 When running over UDP, OpenVPN provides a simple reliability layer for control packets such as the TLS handshake and key exchange.
 It assigns sequence numbers to packets, acknowledges packets it receives, and retransmits packets it deems lost.
-This reliability layer is not used for data packets, which prevents the problem of two reliability mechanisms being encapsulated within each other.
+Similar to DTLS, this reliability layer is not used for data packets, which prevents the problem of two reliability mechanisms being encapsulated within each other.
 When running over TCP, OpenVPN includes the packet length in the header, which allows the peer to deframe the TCP stream into messages.

 For replay protection, OpenVPN assigns an identifier to each outgoing packet, which is unique for the packet and the currently used key.
 In pre-shared key